 error_log.
 PHP will write warnings, notices, and errors to the chosen location if permissions are set properly.

-- To ensure that PHP can write to the error log, be sure to grant appropriate permissions to the PHP user (usually
+- For site-specific configurations, the permissions on the log file are set automatically.
+However, for global configuration, to ensure that PHP can write to the error log, be sure to grant appropriate permissions to the PHP user (usually

 - At least *W on the log file (